Tom Bevan - Chair

 Edna Borders - First Vice Chair

-Edna has been a citizen of Akron and Summit County her entire life.
-She graduated from Garfield High School and attended the University of Akron where she focused on business.
-She worked at the B. F. Goodrich Company for over 18 years in the Benefits Department.
-After its closing, she became employed in the Human Resources Department for Summit County.
+Edna is a lifelong Summit County resident.
+She is a graduate of Garfield High School and the University of Akron, where she focused on business.
+She worked at the B. F. Goodrich Company for over 18 years in the Benefits Department, then the Human Resources Department for Summit County.
 Now her position is in the Law and Insurance Risk Management Department.
-She is the Wellness Coordinator and is also involved in the Community Outreach program.
+She is the Wellness Coordinator and is also involved in the County's Community Outreach program.

 Omar Banks - Third Vice Chair